elephantscale/spring-cloud-labs/06-implement-circuit-breakers-using-resilience4j-to-manage-service-failures/06-lab.md

      ```

 4. **Run the application.**
-   - Start the `UserService` application:
+   - From the `UserService` directory:
      ```bash
      ./mvnw spring-boot:run
      ```

 5. **Test the `/users` endpoint.**
-   - Access:
+   - In a browser or via curl, access:
      ```
      http://localhost:8080/users
      ```
-   - Verify the response: `"List of users"`.
+   - Confirm the response is `"List of users"`.

 ---

 ### **Part 2: Adding a Circuit Breaker**

 6. **Simulate a dependent service.**
-   - Generate another Spring Boot project called `OrderService`:
+   - Create another project, `OrderService`, the same way.
+Choose:
      - **Artifact Id**: `order-service`
      - **Dependencies**:
        - Spring Web
-   - Add `OrderController.java` in `src/main/java/com/microservices/orderservice`:
+   - In `src/main/java/com/microservices/orderservice/OrderController.java`:
      ```java
      package com.microservices.orderservice;